Husum: Culture

 Being a tourist resort and the gateway to the North Frisian Islands, Husum offers many cultural features.

 Festival Raritäten der Klaviermusik

-This international festival of rare piano music, specialising in unknown classical piano music, was founded in 1986 by Peter Froundjian, and takes place in the town's castle.
+The Raritäten der Klaviermusik international festival of rare piano music, specialising in unknown classical piano music, was founded in 1987 by Peter Froundjian, and takes place in the Schloss vor Husum.

 Museums

 The Theodor-Storm-Haus (Wasserreihe 31) was the house of Theodor Storm.
 It is home to an exhibition about the novelist and his works.

 The Schiffahrtsmuseum Nordfriesland (Zingel 15) shows ships from the Middle Ages to the present.
 The models on display give a good impression of life on the coast and at sea.

 The Ostenfelder Bauernhaus (Nordhusumer Str.13) is an old farmhouse and the oldest open-air museum in Germany.